dzek69/queue-system/tutorials/03events.md

 q.addEventListener("event name", listener);
 ```

-To remove a listener call the function returned from `addEventListener` or use `removeListener`:
+To remove a listener call the function returned from `addEventListener` or use `removeEventListener`:
 ```javascript
 const listener = () => {};
 const unregister = q.addEventListener("event name", listener);